kvikee

 Glen Powell and a childhood dream

 In parallel, in Hollywood, something equally rare was happening.
 Glen Powell, star of Top Gun: Maverick, didn't wait for a casting call.
 He offered himself.
 "He explained that we had to understand how deeply he loved the character of Fox McCloud.
 His dream was one day to be part of a Star Fox movie," explains Chris Meledandri, Illumination's CEO.
 This authentic passion, this direct plea from an actor who is a fan, became the final, human argument.
 Fox was no longer just "foreign IP".
-He was Glen's dream, which Nintendo could fulfill.
+He was Glen's dream, which Nintendo could finally fulfill.

 Who is the victim?